alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   css_dark:  "#67a7ff"
 ---
 The command key (⌘) has been a ubiquitious part of the Mac for [over forty years][folklore].
-It was originally chosen by legendary icon designer Susan Kare, who picked it from a symbol dictionary -- it was used in Sweden to highlight an interesting feature on a map.
+It was chosen by legendary icon designer Susan Kare, who picked it from a symbol dictionary -- this shape was already being used in Sweden to highlight an interesting feature on a map.
 It's an abstract and pleasant shape, and can still be seen today on road signs and keyboards alike.

 [folklore]: https://www.folklore.org/Swedish_Campground.html